tidesdb/tidesdb/doc/03-administration/troubleshooting.md

 `tidesdb_raise_open_file_limit` before opening and set `max_open_sstables` accordingly, or reduce the number of sstables by compacting.

-From the maintenance calls — compact, rename, clone, reconfigure — it means something else entirely, and is ordinary: another exclusive operation holds that family.
-Those return at once rather than parking you behind a compaction that may run for minutes.
+From the maintenance calls it means something else entirely, and is ordinary: another exclusive operation holds that family.
+Compact, reconfigure and backup return at once rather than parking you behind a compaction that may run for minutes.
+Rename and clone wait first — a bounded quiesce window of about a minute — and report locked only if the family was held for all of it, so a caller of those should expect a wait before the answer rather than an immediate one.

 :::caution[Never treat it as "not found"]
 Code that folds `TDB_ERR_LOCKED` into an absence returns silently wrong answers under load.
 It